thorstendb-ARM/vscode-cmsis-debugger-tdb/README.md

 - [Peripheral Inspector](https://marketplace.visualstudio.com/items?itemName=eclipse-cdt.peripheral-inspector) provides a structured view to device peripheral registers during debugging.
 - [Serial Monitor](https://marketplace.visualstudio.com/items?itemName=ms-vscode.vscode-serial-monitor) to view output from and send messages to serial (UART) or TCP ports.

 This extension is [free to use](https://marketplace.visualstudio.com/items/Arm.vscode-cmsis-debugger/license) and you can install it individually or as part of the [Arm Keil® Studio pack](https://marketplace.visualstudio.com/items?itemName=Arm.keil-studio-pack).
-For optimum debugger experience use it with these extensions (included in Arm Keil Studio pack):
+For optimum debugger experience, use it with these extensions (included in the Arm Keil Studio pack):

 - [Arm CMSIS Solution](https://marketplace.visualstudio.com/items?itemName=Arm.cmsis-csolution) a user interface for _csolution projects_ that simplifies the [Run and Debug configuration](https://mdk-packs.github.io/vscode-cmsis-solution-docs/configuration.html#configure-run-and-debug).
 - [Arm Tools Environment Manager](https://marketplace.visualstudio.com/items?itemName=Arm.environment-manager) installs tools (compiler, simulation models, and utilities) for software development.

 ## Debugger Configuration

 VS Code uses the file `.vscode/launch.json` to configure target-specific debug parameters such as project files, device, and debug adapter.
 The Arm CMSIS Solution automatically generates this file based on the _csolution project_ with all [required settings](https://mdk-packs.github.io/vscode-cmsis-solution-docs/configuration.html#configure-run-and-debug), streamlining this setup.
-It provides both _launch_ and _attach_ configurations; for multi-processor system each core gets an _attach_ configuration, while the start core also gets a _launch_ configuration.
+It provides both _launch_ and _attach_ configurations; for a multi-processor system, each core gets an _attach_ configuration, while the start core also gets a _launch_ configuration.

 To start debugging, the CMSIS Solution offers action buttons and menu commands.